Mirandadaa/mica-gd300/README.md

 ### Week 14 (11/26~)
 - review storyboards/animatic
 - work on animation
+- Assignment: continue to work on animation.
+POST your work-in-progress animation on Google Drive.

 ### Week 15 (12/3~)
 - Project 4 work-in-progress animation review
+- Assignment:
+  - finish the project.
+  - post the storyboard PDF and video file on Google Drive.

 ### Week 16 (12/10~)
 - Project 4 review